 - 11.4.1 Full-time library faculty earn annual leave at the rate of two (2) days (16 hours) per month.
 The total amount of annual leave accrued in a fiscal year will reflect the terms of the individual library faculty employment contract (e.g., 12-month, full-time contract = 24 days (192 hours) annual leave; 10-month, full-time contract = 20 days (160 hours); etc.).
 Library faculty with an appointment that is less than full time accrue leave on a prorated basis that reflects the percentage their appointment bears to a full-time faculty librarian. - 11.4.2 All library faculty begin to accrue annual leave from the date they start work as a faculty member in the University Libraries, but are not eligible to use accrued leave until they have completed three (3) months of employment.
 Library faculty can use no more than thirty (30) days of annual leave per fiscal year.
 There is no limit on the number of accrued days of annual leave that can be carried forward from one fiscal year to the next.
-Upon termination of employment, library faculty may cash out their accrued annual leave to a maximum of 30 days (240 hours). - 11.4.3 Full-time, twelve-month library faculty receive the ten (10) University holidays per year, plus a personal holiday.
+Upon termination of employment, library faculty may cash out their accrued annual leave to a maximum of 30 days (240 hours).
+Library faculty are expected to plan vacation and unpaid leaves in advance with their school director and dean considering the operational needs of the university. - 11.4.3 Full-time, twelve-month library faculty receive the ten (10) University holidays per year, plus a personal holiday.
 Library faculty who work less than twelve (12) months receive only the University holidays that fall within the months they work, and are not entitled to a personal holiday.
 Library faculty who work less than full time during the year adjust their work schedule during the week in which a holiday falls to reflect the terms of their individual contract.
-Personal holidays may not be carried over from one calendar year to the next, and may not be cashed out in any circumstances.
+Personal holidays may not be carried over from one year to the next, and may not be cashed out in any circumstances.